hyugogirubato/cbz/README.md

 For more information on how to use PyCBZHelper, please refer to the [documentation](https://github.com/hyugogirubato/pycbzhelper/blob/main/docs/schema).

+### Exceptions

+The following exceptions can be raised by PyCBZHelper:

+- `InvalidKeyValue`: Raised when a key value is invalid.
+- `MissingPageFile`: Raised when no page files are available.
+- `InvalidFileExtension`: Raised when an invalid file extension is used.
+- `FileNotFound`: Raised when the specified source file is not found.

 ### License

 This project is licensed under the [GPL v3 License](https://github.com/hyugogirubato/pycbzhelper/blob/main/LICENSE).